fenago/katacoda-scenarios/hyperledger-fabric-advanced/hlf-advanced-chaincode/steps/2/text.md

 You can verify peer is installed on your System by running `peer  --version`{{execute T1}} command.

 #### Usage
-Here’s some examples using the different available flags on the peer command `peer chaincode --help`{{execute T1}}
+Here’s some examples using the different available flags on the peer chaincode command `peer chaincode --help`{{execute T1}}